 What is your plan B?

-These are all very important questions that you need to ask yourself and others.
-The answers to these questions will make you more aware of the current trends surrounding addiction and rehab and treatment centers.
+These are all fundamental questions that you need to ask yourself and others.
+The answers to these questions will make you more aware of the current trends surrounding addiction, rehab, and treatment centers.

-Once you have conducted your initial research, you can move on to the next steps, which entail acting upon everything that you have learned in your research.
+Once you have conducted your initial research, you can move on to the following steps, which entail acting upon everything that you have learned in your research.

-Your location will depend largely on whether or not your center will be a residential facility.
+Your location will depend primarily on whether or not your center will be a residential facility.
 That being said, you still need to consider a couple of things:

-After you think about the type of facility you will have and settle on a location, it is time to get licensed.
+After considering the type of facility you will have and settling on a location, it is time to get licensed.